python/cpython/Doc/library/contextlib.rst

       foo
       </h1>

-   The function being decorated must return a generator-iterator when called.
+   The function being decorated must return a :term:`generator`-iterator when called.
 This iterator must yield exactly one value, which will be bound to the targets in the :keyword:`with` statement's :keyword:`as` clause, if any.

    At the point where the generator yields, the block nested in the :keyword:`with` statement is executed.
 The generator is then resumed after the block is exited.